Vanya-Karalev/ITandDDP-2023-053502/README.md

 # Selected Topic: Time-management app
 ```
-This project will have functionality of Time-management app like Apple Notes with functionality inherent in similar projects.
+This project will have functionality of Time-management app like ToDoist with functionality inherent in similar projects.
 ```

 ---